Symptoms can be controlled with a well-coordinated therapy to ensure a better quality of life.

 Psoriasis is common.
 Read here in which forms it occurs and what treatment options there are.
 How big are the chances of recovery?
 Is psoriasis contagious?
-Questions that I am often confronted with in my practice.
+Questions that we are often confronted with in our practice.

-I am happy to assist you for a personal consultation.
-Book your appointment.
+we are happy to assist you for a personal consultation.